 Mont Chery is called the gem of the Portes du Soleil, and for good reason.
 It's isolated away from Morzine, so it doesn't attract as much traffic.
 On top of that, since this side of the mountain is predominately red and black runs, it deters many beginners.
 It has some great restaurants where you can take in the incredible views of Les Gets.

 Lastly is the small area of La Turche and Perriers.
 It only has two lifts and two main runs.
 It lies to the western side of Les Gets village and has a few fun runs you can check out.

 Photo via IBS Sonlumiere

-While it doesn't have a huge après culture, if you're skiing in Les Gets you can still find a few watering holes.
-L'Après Bar, as you can gather from the name, is the by place for slopeside après.
+While it doesn't have a huge apres culture, if you're skiing in Les Gets you can still find a few watering holes.
+L'Apres Bar, as you can gather from the name, is the by place for slopeside apres.
 It has live bands a couple of times a week and is right beside the tourist office.
 There is also Zebra Bar which is popular with the younger crowds and Bar Bush which is the locals’ favourite.
 And if you prefer, you can indulge in a night-in enjoying the sauna, hot tub or fireplace of your Les Gets accommodation.

 Lift passes & equipment hire

 Lift passes for skiing in Les Gets give you access to 48 ski lifts, including all the Morzine lifts.
 Since the two resorts connect to each other, there's no option to choose just one or the other.
 Full mountain passes for adults start from around €27 a day.
 That said, they do offer a pass exclusively for Mont Chery.
 They also have a beginner pass that gives access to a small area of Chavannes.
 You can buy them online, or in-person when you get there.